Choosing your programming language

 Since the computing computing curriculum began in September 2014, educational publishers have rushed to develop solutions for the new Computing curriculum, especially for primary schools, and companies like Espresso, 2Simple and Education City all have ‘off the peg’ coding resources as part of their suites of resources.

 However there are some existing and free resources which can be used to teach programming from the beginning, such as:

 For the BBC Micro:bit, a special blocks editor has been designed to enable pupils to program the device using similar skills to the ones they may have developed using Scratch, Kodu or Blockly.

 Below are links to some freely available programming environments which are often used in schools and related resources.
 This is not an exhaustive list.

 Which languages have you used?
 What would you tell fellow teachers about one of them?
+Can you give an example of a learning activity using this language?
 Please comment below